arris42/xmrig/README.md

 👉 Just [grab it](https://github.com/arris42/xmrig/releases)

 ## Building from source
-If you feel my builds contains StuPiD malware, or you are an amateur *hobbyist* compiler..
-Well, follow these steps how to build on windows :
+If you afraid of my builds contains StuPiD malware, or you are a *Hobbyist* compiler..
+Well, follow this steps :

 ### Prerequisites
-- [CMake](https://cmake.org/download/) Make sure to `add CMake to the system PATH`
+- [CMake](https://cmake.org/download/) Make sure to enable `add CMake to the system PATH`
 - [MSYS](https://github.com/msys2/msys2-installer/releases/)
 - Disable antivirus to prevent any compiling errors (you can enable it again after successful builds)
 > Or.. add xmrig folder to antivirus exclusion instead.
 If you know what to do